awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Amazon EKS platform version is more than two versions behind the current platform version<a name="troubleshooting-platform-version"></a>

 This can happen when Amazon EKS isn't able to automatically update your cluster's [platform version](platform-versions.md)\.
 Though there are many causes for this, some of the common causes follow\.
-If any of these problems apply to your cluster, it may still function, it's platform version just won't be updated by Amazon EKS\.
+If any of these problems apply to your cluster, it may still function, its platform version just won't be updated by Amazon EKS\.

 **Problem**
 The [cluster IAM role](service_IAM_role.md) was deleted – This role was specified when the cluster was created\.
 You can see which role was specified with the following command\.
 Replace *my\-cluster* with the name of your cluster\.